Rexy: Appearances

-In the Jurassic Park novel and its film adaptation, the T. rex is among many genetically engineered dinosaurs on the fictional Isla Nublar, the site of a planned theme park and zoo.
-She eventually escapes her enclosure and goes on to terrorize the main characters throughout the story.
-At the end of the film version, velociraptors corner Alan Grant, Ellie Sattler, and Lex and Tim.
-However, the T. rex unexpectedly arrives and battles the raptors, inadvertently saving the humans.
+In the Jurassic Park novel and its film adaptation, the Tyrannosaurus is among many genetically engineered dinosaurs on the fictional Isla Nublar, the site of a planned theme park and zoo.
+She eventually escapes her enclosure and goes on to terrorize characters throughout the story.
+In the film version, she also kills Donald Gennaro.
+At the film's end, Velociraptors corner Alan Grant, Ellie Sattler, and Lex and Tim.
+However, the Tyrannosaurus unexpectedly arrives and battles the raptors, inadvertently saving the humans.

-In Jurassic World, the island is home to a dinosaur theme park that has operated for years, with the T. rex as a prime attraction.
-The animal has a reduced role compared with the original film, appearing primarily at the end to battle the escaped Indominus rex; it succeeds with help from a Mosasaurus and a Velociraptor named Blue.
-Isla Nublar is abandoned by the end of the film, leaving the T. rex and other dinosaurs to reclaim the island.
+In Jurassic World, the island is home to a dinosaur theme park that has operated for years, with the Tyrannosaurus as a prime attraction.
+The animal has a reduced role compared with the original film, appearing primarily at the end to battle the escaped Indominus rex; she succeeds with help from a Mosasaurus and a Velociraptor named Blue.
+Isla Nublar is abandoned by the end of the film, leaving the Tyrannosaurus and other dinosaurs to reclaim the island as their own, once again.

-Jurassic World Camp Cretaceous is a television series set during and after the events of Jurassic World.
-The same T. rex appears several times in the series, terrorizing teenage campers who are stranded on Isla Nublar.
+In the Jurassic World Camp Cretaceous television series, which is set during and after the events of Jurassic World, the same Tyrannosaurus appears several times in the first three seasons, terrorizing a group of teenage campers who were left stranded on Isla Nublar.

-The T. rex makes several appearances throughout Jurassic World: Fallen Kingdom, which sees the dinosaurs being relocated to California for a black market auction, before escaping into the wilderness.
+The Tyrannosaurus makes several appearances throughout Jurassic World: Fallen Kingdom, which sees the dinosaurs being relocated to California for a black market auction, before eventually killing Eli Mills and escaping into the wilderness.

+In the Jurassic World: Chaos Theory television series, the Tyrannosaurus appears in the fourth and final season while captured in Biosyn Valley.
+The events of the season take place concurrently with Jurassic World Dominion and shows the dinosaur both before and after its appearances in the film.

-In Jurassic World Dominion, the T. rex has been loose for years before being captured and sent to live at Biosyn's sanctuary in the Dolomites.
-There, it battles a Giganotosaurus for superiority, eventually killing the latter.
-A deleted scene takes place during the Cretaceous and shows the same animals in battle during that time period, though with the Giganotosaurus prevailing; a mosquito then lands on the deceased T. rex and sucks its blood, which would eventually be used to clone the present-day T. rex and its genetically akin relatives.
+In Jurassic World Dominion, the Tyrannosaurus has been pursued by the California Department of Fish and Wildlife for years before being captured and sent to live at Biosyn's sanctuary in the Dolomites.
+There, she battles a Giganotosaurus for superiority, eventually killing the latter with the help of a Therizinosaurus.
+A deleted scene takes place during the Cretaceous and shows the same animals in battle during that time period, though with the Giganotosaurus prevailing; a mosquito then lands on the deceased Tyrannosaurus and sucks its blood, which would eventually be used to clone the animal in the present day.
 The scene is included in the film's extended edition and as part of a five-minute prologue.